Step 7: The first VM

 openstack server create: error: argument --flavor is required

-It tells us that we have not specified what flavor our VM should be.
+It tells us that you have not specified a flavor for your VM.

 $ openstack flavor list